RebGov/WeatherService/README.md

 }'
 ```
 ## Swagger
+  - TBD: please see docs

-## Helpful pages:
+## Helpful pages
- - Need to get a latitude/Longitude for your area visit https://www.latlong.net/.
+ - Need to get a latitude/Longitude for your area in decimal (DD) format? visit https://www.latlong.net/.

  ## Dependencies
  - Weather Service currently utilizes Open Weather Map for obtaining the weather condition at given latitude/longitude.